Vegan Info

 Studies also show that a plant-based diet can help to lower body weight and reduce your LDL cholesterol."

-Source: https://health.clevelandclinic.org/is-a-plant-based-diet-right-for-you
+Source: https://health.clevelandclinic.org/

 On 30 November 2023, the JAMA Network published the results of a study that asked "What are the cardiometabolic effects of a healthy plant-based (vegan) vs a healthy omnivorous diet among identical twins during an 8-week intervention?"
 The conclusion was (my emphasis):